j-chen1/qutip_notes/README.md

 # qutip_notes
 Notes and Tutorials on QuTiP

-sim1qubit
+sim1qubit.ipynb
-- Explores the time evolution, the Hamiltonian, and Unitary Transformations.
+- Jupyter Lab notebook which explores the time evolution, the Hamiltonian, and Unitary Transformations.